17 June 2014

 Check the filter multi port valve: A lot of suspected leaks can be attributed to the Multi Port valve on the swimming pool filter.
 If your pool is losing water it is possible that the culprit is the gasket in the multi-port valve.
 If it has worn it will not be creating a positive seal between the ports of the valve and it can allow a small amount of water to pass out through the waste port.
 This would not be visible unless you were to disconnect the waste pipe connection to the multi-port valve.
 The remedy is to call your pool professional to come and replace the spider gasket in the valve or replace the whole valve if that is not possible.
 Also installing a valve on the waste pipe is a good idea, however always ensure you open it when either backwashing or emptying the pool.

 The bucket test: While any noticeable loss of water in a short space of time (eg one day) is a key indicator that you may have a leak, if you have an outdoor pool and the weather has been particularly warm, the problem might simply be evaporation.
 The quickest and most inexpensive way to determine whether you have a leak is to do a bucket test, as demonstrated in this video.
 Place a bucket filled with pool water on the step of your pool and weigh it down with a rock.
-Mark the water levels both inside and outside the bucket (they should be the same) at the start of the test and then again 24 hours later.
+Mark the water levels both inside and outside the bucket (they should be the same) at the start of the test and then again seven days later.
 If the water line has dropped more outside the bucket than inside, this is evidence of a leak.